sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 ------------------------------------------------------------------------

 Libraries were also compared in terms of the *FPKM* and *TPM* distribution of the transcripts (Fig. 7).
 This analysis revealed that two libraries (i.e. CBAS\_Control\_2 and CBAS\_Control\_3) differed markedly from all other sequenced libraries.
-Thus, we restricted the count matrix to include only *trinity genes* that could be translated using Transdecoder.
+Thus, we restricted the count matrix to include only *trinity genes* that could be translated using Transdecoder (29,705 transcripts) .
 After this, the libraries were comparable in terms of the distribution of TPM and FPKM values.
 The analysis of differential expression was conducted on this reduced data matrix.

 <img src="CBAS_DeSeq2_Analysis_files/figure-markdown_github/TPM_figure-1.png" style="display: block; margin: auto;" /> **Figure 7.** TPM and FPKM distribution in datasets including all trinity genes (All Genes) and only trinity genes that could be translated with trandescoder (Transdecoded Genes).
 In general, libraries should have similar TPM/FPKM distributions to be comparable.